stevecalla/ski-planner/README.md

 ## Criteria

 ```
-GIVEN I need a new, secure password
+GIVEN I ski I want to plan my trip
-WHEN I click the button to generate a password
+WHEN I enter my start and end location
-THEN I am presented with a series of prompts for password criteria
+THEN I am presented with a map that provides (travel route, distance, )

-WHEN prompted for password criteria
+WHEN prompted...
-THEN I select which criteria to include in the password
+THEN I select which criteria....

-WHEN prompted for the length of the password
+WHEN prompted...
-THEN I choose a length of at least 8 characters and no more than 128 characters
+THEN ....

 WHEN asked for character types to include in the password
 THEN I confirm whether or not to include lowercase, uppercase, numeric, and/or special characters

 WHEN I answer each prompt
 THEN my input should be validated and at least one character type should be selected

 WHEN all prompts are answered
 THEN a password is generated that matches the selected criteria

 WHEN the password is generated
 THEN the password is either displayed in an alert or written to the page
 ```